 Approximate walking time: 7/8 hrs

-From Melroes the Pembrokeshire Coastal Path leads you to Martins Haven where you will have some lovely views across to Skomer Island.
+From Melroes, the Pembrokeshire Coastal Path leads you to Martins Haven, where you will have some lovely views across to Skomer Island.
 The island is best known for its large breeding seabird population, including Atlantic puffins, Manx shearwaters, razorbills, guillemots, great cormorants, and thousands of other seabirds on the water and soaring above the cliffs.
 Why not add in a rest day in Marloes and take a 15-minute boat trip to enjoy one of the most incredible wildlife experiences in Britain.
-Please note, there are no sailings on Mondays, and sailings are weather dependant.
-Cost is not included in tour price.
+Please note that there are no sailings on Mondays, and sailings are weather-dependent.
+Cost is not included in the tour price.

-The trail continues around the cliff tops that overlook Musselwick Sands, along by St Bride’s Bay where you will be overlooking Warey and Mill Haven.
-Ahead you will have beautiful views of to St David’s Head and Ramsey Island to finish your day in Broad Haven.
+The trail continues around the cliff tops that overlook Musselwick Sands, along by St Bride’s Bay, where you will be overlooking Warey and Mill Haven.
+Ahead, you will have beautiful views of St David’s Head and Ramsey Island to finish your day in Broad Haven.
 Overnight stay is in Broad Haven

 Distance: 18 km / 11.25 miles, Ascent:560 m / 1680 ft